Blue Ridge Awaits

 How we rate it: 5/5, this one is unique.
 There aren’t many places like this anywhere around here and if you are up for the rock scramble, it’s a must do.

 * Special Notes: You need to bring a First Aid Kit and more water than you normally would for this hike if you are doing the rock scrambling section.
-Also I would caution against doing it alone unless you are experienced with climbing and rock scrambles.
+I would also caution against doing it alone.

 Read More – Blue Ridge Tunnel: A One-of-a-Kind Hiking and Biking Experience